ShadowedGold/gold-splitter/README.md

 https://shadowedgold.github.io/gold-splitter/

-**What doesn't it handle yet?** if you put in less than a copper worth of stuff (eg 0.1 in the copper field, or 0.01 in the silver field)
+**What doesn't it handle yet?**
+If you put in less than a copper worth of stuff (eg 0.1 in the copper field, or 0.01 in the silver field)

 **How do check boxes behave?**
 It will try to give back the party rewards in the currencies you have checked.
 Spare change goes to the MVP in the most optimal format.